Get it, girl.

 After studying, asking, and having some luck in love myself, I’ve pinpointed nine skills and traits that people who are lucky in love seem to cultivate.

-1. Always trust in your gut instincts.
+1. Always trust your gut instincts

-2. Get out and live a little.
+2. Get out and live

-3. Vary your routine, and don't fear change.
+3. Vary your routine, don't fear change

 Similar to saying yes to social engagements, switch up your daily routine.

-People who are consistently lucky in love make time for their hobbies and interests.
-If you go to the same coffee shop every day and the same places every weekend, make an effort to try new places and put yourself in front of new people.
+People consistently lucky in love make time for their hobbies and interests.
+If you go to the same coffee shop every day and visit the same places every weekend, make an effort to try new places and put yourself in front of new people.
 Simply changing where you go every day could make magic happen.

-People skim over mentions of gratitude, but appreciation is important!
+People skim over mentions of gratitude, but appreciation is vital!
 Maybe the right person hasn’t shown up yet, but you increase your chances of attracting them exponentially if you are thrilled about your life as it is already.

 5. Have a firm, realistic point to set your expectations bar.